7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 3. Holding your Breath

 Non-Judgmental: Approach this exercise without assessing your capacity or comparing it to others.
-Accept your breath-holding ability as it is at this moment, recognizing that it can vary day by day.
+Accept your breath-holding ability as it is now, recognizing that it can vary daily.

 One-Mindful: Concentrate solely on the experience of holding your breath.
 Notice the initial comfort, the growing urge to breathe, and the sensations in your body, keeping your mind focused on this singular experience.